-Believe it or not, there’s no right or wrong way to work out how much a business is worth.
-Experts use loads of different valuation methods — and the number those calculations come up with will vary greatly depending upon the criteria set forth.
+Believe it or not, you won’t find a right or wrong way to work out how much a business is worth.
+So experts use loads of different valuation methods.
+And the number those calculations come up with will vary greatly.
+Because it depends upon the criteria set forth.

 That being said, if you know exactly what it is you value in a business, it’s not hard to work out a ballpark figure.
 After all, nobody in their right mind would pay for an existing business without knowing what it’s worth.